SkylineCommunications/dataminer-docs/contributing/CTB_Markdown_Syntax.md

 You can use up to five heading levels on a single page.
 If you need more levels, you will need to divide your content over several pages.

-Heading should always be surrounded by empty lines, so make sure there is an empty line above and below each heading, like in the example above.
+Headings should always be surrounded by empty lines, so make sure there is an empty line above and below each heading, like in the example above.

 ## Tables